ShahenK/logging-elk-filebeat/README.md

 ```
 Filebeat will trying to sent log entries row by row to logstash, also there are rules for excluding some trace rows in laravel log and defined <b>fields:</b> <b>type</b> and <b>log_prefix</b> that will used in logstash configuration file.

-It's need to create <b>logstash.conf</b> in pipeline folder for receiving filebeat stream, applying filters, and dynamically create indixces for separate log types.
+It's need to create <b>logstash.conf</b> in pipeline folder for receiving filebeat stream, applying filters, and dynamically create indixes for separate log types.

 <b>logstash.conf</b>